 During the semester of your second degree course, submit the official application to the program.
 Don't delay!
 We have fall, spring, and summer admission cycles.

-If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only 10 more courses to complete to earn the degree.
+If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have 10 more courses to complete to earn the degree.

 The Harvard On-Campus Experience